GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    option replaces the old **-N** in :doc:`grd2xyz` and :doc:`xyz2grd` (but are backwards compatible).

-*  Some programs are now using OpenMP to spread computations over all available cores (only available if compiled with OpenMP support).
+*  Some modules are now using OpenMP to spread computations over all available cores (only available if compiled with OpenMP support).
    Those modules will offer the new option **-x**\ [[-]\ *n*] to reduce how many cores to assign to the task.
-Only some programs currently has this option, such as greenspline, grdmask, grdmath, grdfilter, sph2grd, and the potential supplement's grdgravmag3d and talwani3d.
+The modules that currently have this option are greenspline, grdmask, grdmath, grdfilter, grdsample, sph2grd, and the potential supplement's grdgravmag3d and talwani3d; this list will grow longer with time.

 New default parameters
 ----------------------